SaikrishnaTadepalli/FuelFinder/README.md

 During the data-collection phase, FuelFinder gathers information on car mileage, fuel tank capacity, and fuel prices/time costs for every stop along the route.

-In the calculation phase, FuelFinder uses this data to determine the most efficient refueling strategy, leveraging dynamic and systems programming to implement an efficient algorithm and optimize performance using system resources.
+In the calculation phase, FuelFinder uses this data to determine the most efficient refueling strategy, leveraging dynamic and systems programming to implement an efficient algorithm and optimize performance using system resources

 ## Limitations